 The walk to Montrose was lovely, and I met a few other Challengers finishing their crossings.
 I was made very welcome by Challenge Control, where I stopped for a coffee and a chat.

 I ended up finishing two days earlier than my route plan.
 So after signing out I did some shopping in Montrose and walked back to St Cyrus.
 I had a caravan booked for a few days, as my family were due to join me for half term.

-All the kit worked as intended and I wouldn’t change or add anything.
-However, due to the weather being a lot warmer and drier than usual for the time of year.
-I didn’t end up using some items.
+All the kit I took worked as intended and I wouldn’t change or add anything.
+However, due to the weather being a lot warmer and drier than usual for the time of year, I didn’t use some items.
 I would still take them though, as this is Scotland!